Toplogic-Inc/log-surgeon-rust/README.md

 library in your project, you can follow the user's guide above where you should specify the git URL to obtain the latest version of the library.

+---

 ## Contributions by each team member
 1. **[Louis][github-siwei]**
-- Implemented the draft version of the AST to NFA conversion.
+- Implemented the draft version of the AST-to-NFA conversion.
 - Implemented the conversion from one or more NFAs to a single DFA.
 - Implemented the simulation of the DFA on the input stream.

 2. **[Zhihao][github-zhihao]**
+- Implemented the final version of AST-to-NFA conversion.
+- Implemented the schema parser.
+- Implemented the lexer.
--
+- Implemented the log parser.

-Both members on the team have contributed to the design of the project.
-Both will review the other's implementation through GitHub's Pull Request for the purpose of the correctness and efficiency.
+Both members contributed to the overall architecture, unit testing, integration testing, and library finalization.
+Both members reviewed the other's implementation through GitHub's Pull Request.

+---

 ## Lessons learned and concluding remarks
-This project is a great opportunity for us to learn about the Rust programming language.
-There is an existing C++ implementation of the log parsing library, and we have learned how to port the existing code to Rust.
-The Rust programming language has a very different coding mindset compared to C++.
-It is a memory-safe language that has a very strict borrowing system.
-We have learned how to use Rust's borrowing system to ensure the safety of our code.

-Alongside the successful completion of the project, we also noticed a few places where we could potentially do better.
+This project provided us with an excellent opportunity to learn about the Rust programming language.
+We gained hands-on experience with Rust's borrowing system, which helped us write safe and reliable code.

-First, we could have spent more time on the research and the design part of the project.
-We spent significant time on iterating how the AST to NFA conversion should be implemented.
-A consensus on the design could have saved us time in the implementation phase.
+While we successfully completed the project, we identified areas for improvement.
+First, we could have invested more time in the research and design phase.
+A clearer consensus on the AST-to-NFA conversion design could have reduced the time spent on iterations during implementation.

-Second, given the time constraint, we did not have time to optimize the performance of the library.
-We have implemented the core functionality of the library, but we have not done enough for the performance optimization.
-We might have chosen a project that is too ambitious for the very limited time frame.
+Second, due to time constraints, we couldn’t fully optimize the library’s performance.
+While the core functionality is implemented, there’s significant room for improvement.
+We have many ideas for optimization but lacked the time to execute them.

 Overall, the project is a great learning experience.
-We have learned a lot about Rust, how to ship a Rust crate, and how everything works behind the Regex processing.
+We have learned a lot about Rust, how to ship a Rust crate, and how everything works behind the regular expression processing.
 We are proud filling the gap in the Rust ecosystem where there is no high-performance unstructured log parsing library.

+The future work:
+- Improve DFA simulation performance.
+- Implement [tagged-DFA][wiki-tagged-dfa] to support more powerful variable extraction.
+- Optimize the lexer to emit tokens based on buffer views, reducing internal string copying.

 [clp-paper]: https://www.usenix.org/system/files/osdi21-rodrigues.pdf
 [clp-s-paper]: https://www.usenix.org/system/files/osdi24-wang-rui.pdf